Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 Preventing Allergy Related Eye Problems

-If you suspect your feline’s eye infection is due to food or environmental allergies then you need to remove the allergen to stop the problem.
+If you suspect your feline’s eye condition is due to food or environmental allergies then you need to remove the allergen to stop the problem.
 Although the solution sounds easy, figuring out what the allergen is can prove difficult.
 With food allergies, you might be able to figure out what food or ingredient is causing the problem by careful observation or by using the process of elimination.
 You might be able to figure out potential environmental allergies by paying attention to what the cat came into contact with when a reaction occurs.
 Of course, you can always have a veterinarian run tests to determine possible allergens.
 Once you know the allergen you can remove it from the environment or diet to stop the problem at the source.

-Cat Eye Infection Home Remedies
+Cat Eye Condition Home Remedies

-Because bacteria has been a common affliction throughout the world, there are plenty of home remedies to deal with eye infections in cats.
+Because bacteria has been a common affliction throughout the world, there are plenty of home remedies to deal with eye conditions in cats.
 You can purchase most of these remedies at your local pet store in the cat section.

 Distilled Water Rinse